The other day I was thinking about it and I realized – I finally had figured out a (somewhat!) affordable but fancy bedtime skincare routine.

 Exfoliate (2-3x a week)

 For a manual exfoliation, I love the Seaweed Bath Company’s face scrub.
+It looks like it has been discontinued, but not to fear: I’ve been testing out this one from Versed and it’s just as good… maybe even better?
 Budgets aside, it is my favorite face scrub but I do really love that it is $17.
 I got a tip to (gently) exfoliate for two full minutes in the shower and this has been a game changer… your skin will be buttery soft and SO SMOOTH afterward!

 Retinol / Acid / Serum